cloudinary-devs/react-dropshadow/README.md

 # react-dropshadow
-Example of using background removal and drop shadow in a React app
+Example of using background removal and drop shadow in a React app.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).